privacybydesign/irma-frontend-packages/README.md

 ## Additional documentation

 Want to know more about any of the packages?
-Each package has their own README file with features, options and purpose of the package:
+Each package has its own README file with features, options and purpose of the package:

 * [`irma-core`](irma-core)